thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2021-10-24-conways-law-and-consequences.md

 the top predictor of bugs in a codebase and discovered that the organization structure was the #1 offender by far.

 There is now cognitive dissonance in the mind of a Software Engineer.
-On one hand the above study makes sense in light of our knowledge of Conway's Law since the latte 1960s and yet, what is true of every bug discovered in a production system?
+On one hand the above study makes sense in light of our knowledge of Conway's Law since the late 1960s and yet, what is true of every bug discovered in a production system?

 1. The type system didn't prevent it
 2. The unit tests didn't catch it